semmypurewal/BeginningJavaScript/08-objects/readme.md

     greetings.french;
     //=> bonjour

-But if we use numbers or invalid JavaScript identifiers for our keys, we'll run into problems when we try to do this.
+If we use numbers or invalid JavaScript identifiers for our keys, we'll run into problems when we try to do this.

     var list = { "1":"first", "2":"second" }